-Goal 1: Maintain the viability, operational efficiency, and productivity of the town's agricultural resources for current and future generations.
+Goal 1: Maintain the viability, operational efficiency, and productivity of the agricultural resources for current and future generations.

-- A. Help protect through local and state measures the town's productive lands from accelerated erosion and unwise development. - B. Protect productive farmland from fragmentation and conflicts with non-agricultural uses. - C. Allow for farming expansion in areas where conflict with existing residential land uses can be prevented or mitigated. - D. Protect the investments made, in both public infrastructure (roads) and private lands and improvements, that support the agricultural industry. - E. Encourage creative, unique and niche forms of agriculture. - F. Promote opportunities to allow farmers and farmland owners to secure financial benefits for the preservation of agricultural lands. - G. Encourage the use of agricultural science-based Best Management Practices to minimize erosion and groundwater and surface water contamination. - H. Support programs that provide mentoring of younger farmers. - I. Increase awareness relative to the importance of protecting the viability of the town's agricultural industry. - J. Increase awareness and understanding of farming operations, noises, odors and use of roadways by farm vehicles and equipment.
+- A. Protect productive lands from accelerated erosion and unwise development. - B. Protect productive farmland from fragmentation and conflicts with non-agricultural uses. - C. Allow for farming expansion in areas where conflict with existing residential land uses can be prevented or mitigated. - D. Protect the investments made, in both public infrastructure (roads) and private lands and improvements, that support the agricultural industry. - E. Encourage creative, unique and niche forms of agriculture. - F. Promote opportunities to allow farmers and farmland owners to secure financial benefits for the preservation of agricultural lands. - G. Encourage the use of agricultural science-based Best Management Practices to minimize erosion and groundwater and surface water contamination. - H. Support programs that provide mentoring of younger farmers. - I. Increase awareness relative to the importance of protecting the viability of the county's agricultural industry. - J. Increase awareness and understanding of farming operations, noises, odors and use of roadways by farm vehicles and equipment.